By Rosie Willan

 By using ‘User Flows’ on Google Analytics, you can also track the behavior of potential guests when they’re on your site.
 This feature allows you to see the path and pages that users visit on your site, from landing on your homepage to exiting the site.
 This is a great way of identifying problem areas on your website, for example, where visitors tend to drop off.
 With this information, you can address any user-experience issues and avoid losing bookings to OTAs.

 OTAs may collect data on travelers from around the world, but your hostel has specific and detailed information on the type of guests you’re attracting and receiving.
 It’s absolutely vital to your success that you are utilizing this data to your advantage.

 Want to see other ways your hostel management software can help you boost direct bookings?
-Book a free demo with Cloudbeds – the world’s #1 hostel software.
+Discover the world’s #1 hostel software.